cogsandsquigs/website/src/content/blog/Surviving-Early-Action.md

 But what even is EA/ED?
 What's the difference?
 Why does it matter?
 How should you start?
 Well, here's a quick rundown:

 ## Making a list and checking it twice (thrice, qurice?)
 The first thing you should do in your sophomore and/or junior year of high school (or 10th/11th grade in whatever secondary education you have) is making a college list.
-This is
+This is *the* most important thing you should be doing, right up there with studying for the SAT/ACT
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTcxOTg1OTM5MV19
+eyJoaXN0b3J5IjpbLTE2Mzk2NjkxMzBdfQ==
 -->